Caleb Williams propels No. 5 USC past Notre Dame 38-27

 THE TAKEAWAY

-Notre Dame: The Irish ultimately couldn’t stop Williams, but that’s hardly a unique predicament this season.
-After a rocky start, Freeman’s debut season ultimately offers much more hope than concern.
+Notre Dame: The Irish ultimately couldn’t stop Williams, but that’s hardly a unique failing.
+After a rocky start, Freeman’s debut season offers much more hope than concern.

 USC: Williams’ brilliance is the main reason for the Trojans’ turnaround, considering the defense gave up 408 yards and again had trouble getting off the field against an elite opponent.
-Yet USC repeatedly has done enough to win, with its only blemish a one-point road loss to Utah.
-The Trojans have proved they’re playoff-worthy if the numbers work out for them.
+Yet USC repeatedly has done enough to win, and the Trojans are playoff-worthy if Friday and the numbers work out for them.

 UP NEXT